General Contracting

 The General Contracting Division at U.W.
 Marx, Inc.

 The U.W.
-Marx, Inc. General Contracting Division has been successful for more than fifty years in large part due to its strict attention to detail and the determination and pride to perform quality work.
+Marx, Inc. General Contracting Division operated successfully for more than fifty years in large part due to its strict attention to detail and the determination and pride to perform quality work.

-The division has completed numerous projects throughout Upstate New York and Western New England.
-U.W.
-Marx typically employs 100 to 250 skilled trades people, depending on the time of year and current workload.
+The division completed numerous projects throughout Upstate New York and Western New England, typically employing 100 to 250 skilled trades people in peak years.